cunarist/rinf/example/README.md

 cargo install rifs
 ```

-For detailed instructions on writing Rust and Flutter together,
-please refer to Rust-In-Flutter's [documentation](https://docs.cunarist.com/rust-in-flutter).

 Messages sent between Dart and Rust are implemented using Protobuf.
 If you have newly cloned the project repository
 or made changes to the `.proto` files in the `./messages` directory,